rei/rei-cedar-docs/docs/getting-started/as-an-adopter/README.md

 ### Planning Adoption

-For initial adoption, consider beginning with ongoing work on a new feature, section or redesign.
-This enables team members to focus on on-boarding to using Cedar and estimating the impact to workflows.
-Once familiar with the system, teams can then consider addressing accrued technical and design debt (including migration of Cedar 1 components) in other product areas that are not under active development.
+For initial adoption, consider beginning with work on a new feature, section or redesign.
+Cedar components can be added incrementally to specific features or sections of a page, until the whole application can be converted to Vue.
+Once familiar with the system, teams can then plan to address accrued technical and design debt (including migration of Cedar 1 components) in other product areas that are not under active development.

 ## Resources